 We work closely with health and housing providers to reduce the likelihood of patients being discharged back onto the streets.
 We have delivered training to hospital ward staff, discussing factors that may suggest someone is homeless, prompting them to ask the right questions, and raise awareness of issues faced by people who are homeless.

 From Head to Toe

-Thanks to funding from Hampshire County Council Health and Wellbeing Board, Trinity are launching a new programme of health promotion and interventions aimed at reducing health inequalities and improving life chances for our clients.
-The project will focus on a different topic every two months, as outlined below, and will be available to Drop In and Women’s Service clients.
+Thanks to funding from Hampshire County Council Health and Wellbeing Board, Trinity run a programme of health promotion and interventions aimed at reducing health inequalities and improving life chances for our clients.
+The rolling project focuses on a different topic every two months, as outlined below, and is available to both Drop In and Women’s Service clients.

 January-February: Eating well/nutrition

 March – April: Substance Misuse and Harm minimisation